btrettel/plint/plint-todo.md

 # plint to-do list

-- Have the option for a JSON input file that takes all the command line arguments.
-Adding a command line argument that is duplicated by the JSON file will override the JSON file and print a warning.
+- Formality_Checklist_not_508.pdf
 - The title and abstract in the JSON file don't have to be files; they can simply be the title and abstract themselves.
 If the title or abstract variables end in `.txt`, then the associated text files will be read instead.
-- Change "annotating" to "marking" in the README.
 - <https://www.blinn.edu/writing-centers/pdfs/Vague-Words-Tables.pdf>
     - Start at "Good/Great".
 - <https://www.logic.at/lomorevi/LoMoReVI/The%20Vague%20Expression%20of%20Quantity.pdf>